Rorororopu/PlumeCNN/README.md

 4. `mapper.py`

-    To simplify the analysis process in [VisIt](https://visit-sphinx-github-user-manual.readthedocs.io/en/v3.2.0/gui_manual/Intro/Installing_VisIt.html), where the grid may not be evenly spaced (with finer grids typically at the container's boundary), this file maps the original data to an evenly spaced table at a user-specified resolution.
+    To simplify the analysis process in [VisIt](https://visit-sphinx-github-user-manual.readthedocs.io/en/v3.2.0/gui_manual/Intro/Installing_VisIt.html), where the grid may not be evenly spaced (with finer grids typically at the container's boundary), this file maps the original data to an evenly spaced table at a user-specified resolution. **Don't set the resolution too high or the code won't generate any result!
+Usually for Rayleigh number of 1e7, the resolution of [300,300] is high enough.**

 5. `analyzer.py`